01Marketing Strategy: How Will Your Marketing Plan Support Your Business Goals?

 - Other publicity efforts

-Don't want to start out with too many variations in your promotional plan.
+Don't want to start with too many variations in your promotional plan.
 Select three to five specific activities to help you execute your marketing strategy.

 For example, if one of your goals is to provide five free initial consultations within three months, your promotional plan may include focusing on targeted leads through a cold calling campaign, a social media outreach plan, and a direct mail campaign.
 You can get some idea on specific activities by browsing lists of 101 small business marketing ideas.